ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/stream-security.md

     token : "hash",
     }

->` Please have a look at the principles described in the [WebRTC WebSocket wiki page](/guides/publish-live-stream/webrtc-websocket-messaging-reference).
+> Please have a look at the principles described in the [WebRTC WebSocket page](https://antmedia.io/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference/).

 #### Evaluation of the Hash